eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/network-interface.rst

 '''''''''''''''

 For an unknown reason, the flag for setting the desired MTU doesn't work.
-The script takes dinamically the desired MTU.
-For infiniband interfaces it expects 65520.
-So, specifing a MTU value doesn't make the diference.
+The script takes dynamically the desired MTU.
+For InfiniBand interfaces, it expects 65520, so, specifying an MTU value doesn't make the difference.

 Authors
 --------